anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 : An on-path active attacker that presents itself as a legitimate registrar, but which is in fact under the control of an attacker.

 Onboarding:
-: Onboarding describes the process to provide needed operational data to pledge components and complets the bootstrapping process.
-This may be configuration data, or also application specific cryptographic key material (application speciifc security credentials).
+: Onboarding describes the process to provide necessary operational data to pledge components and completes the process to bring a device into an operational state.
+  This data may be configuration data, or also application specific cryptographic key material (application speciifc security credentials).

 Owner:
 : The entity that controls the private key of the "pinned-domain-cert"